metinsenturk/text-analysis/README.md

 # Text Analysis

 This library is for us to explore natural language processing (NLP) techniques.
 We will be implementing some of the NLP models to the Hacker News Dataset.
+The goal is to expand our NLP knowledge and implement some of the standard NLP products like topic modeling, text summarization, etc. The objective is to have a working python application that will be able to apply selection NLP methods to any given text.

 ## Meetings

 In order keep the project active, we will be meeting on a weekly basis in order discuss and determine tasks for past and future assignments.

-## Meeting Details

 | Date | Meeting # | Description |
 | --- | ----------- | -------------------------------- |